Default Font Size Icon

 2. An opportunity to explain the party's view of the matter.

-5. If the conduct review officer, upon review, determines that the respondent's conduct may warrant imposition of a disciplinary suspension of more than 10 days, or dismissal, the matter shall be referred to the student conduct committee for a disciplinary hearing.
+5. If the conduct review officer, upon review, determines that the respondent's conduct may warrant imposition of a disciplinary suspension in excess of more than 10 calendar days, or dismissal, the matter shall be referred to the student conduct committee for a disciplinary hearing.

 K. BRIEF ADJUDICATIVE PROCEEDINGS – REVIEW OF INITIAL DECISION

-1. An initial decision is subject to review by the president, provided a party files a written request for review with the conduct review officer within 10 days of service of the initial decision.
+1. An initial decision is subject to review by the president, provided a party files a written request for review with the conduct review officer within 21 calendar days of service of the initial decision.

 2. The president shall not participate in any case in which involved as a complainant or witness, or in which there is direct or personal interest, prejudice, or bias, or in which previous actions have been taken in an advisory capacity.